Rumbling281441/SPG/readme.md

-This is the official implementation of SPG:Style-Prompting Guidance for Style-Specific Content Creation
+This is the official implementation of"SPG:Style-Prompting Guidance for Style-Specific Content Creation".